BabitMF/BabitMF.github.io/content/en/docs/bmf/multiple_features/gpu_hardware_acc/gpu_inference/_index.md

                                                         dtype=self.to_scalar_types(self.engine_.get_tensor_dtype(self.tensor_names_[i])))
 ```

 The inputs of TensorRT are usually from the decoded frames.
 If we need to do some image preprocessing, we can convert the frames to the torch tensors.
 So, we can use torch operations to do preprocessing.
 During the inference, we should set the pointer bindings of inputs and outputs.
-Both torch tensor and bmf tensor can obtained raw pointers through `data_ptr()`.
+Both torch tensor and bmf tensor can obtain raw pointers through `data_ptr()`.

 ```python
 for i in range(self.num_inputs_):